 After you identify what you want, do some research to find out what applicants want.
 Reach out to current staff members and find out what attracted them to your organization.
 Add this question to your application process or during interviews to discover ways you can improve your hiring strategy.

 Finally, identify what your competitors are offering that you are not.
 When is the last time you visited your largest competitor’s career page on their website?
 Take stock of the things they offer and keep that information in mind as you rebuild your strategy.
 You might be surprised by the areas in which you can make small improvements to gain an advantage over your competitor, whether that is extending your paid time off benefit to include birthdays or offering a more flexible work schedule.

 Because attracting candidates is becoming more difficult, the way organizations advertise and promote their jobs is changing.
-Many employers require recruiters to have marketing experience, while others invest in dedicated recruitment marketing roles to build and promote an “employer brand.”
+Many employers require behavioral health recruiters to have marketing experience, while others invest in dedicated recruitment marketing roles to build and promote an “employer brand.”

 It makes sense.
 In today’s job market, employers no longer advertise that they have XYZ roles available with XYZ requirements.
 Instead, they promote an experience.
 They tell the story of their organization, what part the role plays in that story, and leaves the job seeker feeling as though they can become the hero of the story by working at their organization.

 “Storytelling” is a popular buzzword in the marketing industry, and that’s because it works.
 Cognitive psychologist Jerome Bruner found that messages delivered as stories can be up to 22 times more memorable than just facts.

 While it might be difficult for smaller behavioral health organizations to get budget approval for a dedicated recruiters and marketers, there are ways to achieve the same goal without hiring a marketing expert.